pransito/Task_DA/README.md

 /Task_DE_Fixerio works on querying the fixerio.io API.

-/Task_DE_WebScraping shows a Web Scraping (Crawler) example using beautiful soup.
+/Task_DE_WebScraping shows a Web Scraping (Crawler) example using beautifulsoup 4.

 /notes holds some notes on how to present the results.